sanketjpatel/collective-k8s/README.md

 # Collective Talk - Introduction to Kubernetes

 This repository contains various commands, manifests, and docs for the Collective talk on 05/24/2018.
+A lot of the following material is inspired and borrowed from the Kubernetes: Up and Running(http://shop.oreilly.com/product/0636920043874.do) book.

 ## Setup